 Try Productive Meditation.
 Take a walk or do the dishes, but keep your mind on a single, specific research problem.
 If your thoughts drift to your grocery list, pull them back.

-More importantly: learn to be bored.
-If you reach for your phone every time you're standing in line or waiting for coffee, you're training your brain to crave distraction.
-Let yourself sit in the silence.
-It’s the "rest" that allows your focus muscle to grow.
-And don't skip sleep—that’s when your brain actually connects the dots from your deep work sessions.
+Learn to be bored.
+If you reach for your phone every time you stand in line or wait for coffee, you train your brain to crave distraction.
+Let yourself sit in silence.
+This rest allows your focus to grow.
+Do not skip sleep.
+That is when your brain processes the information from your deep work sessions.

 Deep Work Session Essentials